Kauai takes step to combat estimated feet of sea level rise

 The new zoning law requires the lowest floor of all residential new builds — as well as buildings that renovate — to be elevated two feet above the highest sea level rise flood elevation.
 Non-residential construction and improvements must be elevated at least one foot.

-“Knowing what these flooding waters will essentially be, we need to be able to understand how our built environment should be designed around that and so it essentially establishes sea level rise depths for passive flooding and highway runoff that will be caused by sea level rise and requires certain structures to be elevated to accommodate those waters when they occur,” Kauai County planning director Kaaina Hull said.
+“Knowing what these flooding waters will essentially be, we need to be able to understand how our built environment should be designed around that,” Kauai County Planning Director Kaaina Hull said.
+“And so it essentially establishes sea level rise depths for passive flooding and highway runoff that will be caused by sea level rise and requires certain structures to be elevated to accommodate those waters when they occur.”

+The University of Hawaii helped with models of potential inundation areas.
+UH had also assisted the state in developing a map of where sea levels would rise elsewhere in the state.

 According to the Hawaii Sea Level Rise Vulnerability and Adaptation Report, there are 9,400 acres on Oahu within sea level rise exposure areas.

-That’s why Say helped author the Honolulu City Council’s resolution asking the state to invest in analyzing the predicted impacts of sea level rise on vulnerable infrastructure.
+That’s why Say helped author the Honolulu City Council’s resolution that asked the state to invest in analyzing the predicted impacts of sea level rise on vulnerable infrastructure.

-“If we’re gonna spend money and spend money on our city and county public infrastructures,” Councilmember Say said.

 The resolution is on the city council’s agenda for their meeting Wednesday morning at 9:00 am.
 You can give testimony here.